 Submission structure, general style and format

-Three separate files (manuscript, title page and back matter, and cover letter) are essential for every new submission, whereas another core file is added for resubmission of revision file, that is, response/rebuttal letter.
-In other words, four files, namely, manuscript, title page and back matter, cover letter, and response/rebuttal letter, are collectively known as the revision file.
+Three separate files (manuscript without author information, title page, and cover letter) are essential for every new submission, whereas another core file is added for resubmission of revision file, that is, response/rebuttal letter.
+In other words, four files, namely, manuscript without author information, title page, cover letter, and response/rebuttal letter, are collectively known as the revision file.
 Supplementary files and/or confidential accessory files are optional.

-Please note that all information in the title page and back matter file, except for the manuscript title, should remain unchanged from submission to acceptance before publication.
+Please note that all information in the title page, except for the manuscript title, should remain unchanged from submission to acceptance before publication.
 Therefore, authors should make sure that all information is accurate before making submission.

 Author metadata during submission

 Authors must provide all details of author information, including but not limited to full name, affiliation and email address in the author metadata column of the submission system during the submission process.
 Anser Press requires the above-mentioned details to exactly comply with those on the title page of the submission, including the author order of the authorship list.
 Authors’ ORCID ID, if available, is encouraged to be provided.

 Anser Press requires manuscripts to meet American English standards for publication.
 Submissions should be clear and concise; otherwise, obscure and unclear submissions will be returned to authors.

 If authors wish to improve the quality of the manuscript for a better chance of publication, Anser Press recommends the language-editing services, which does not guarantee that it will be accepted for publication.